Brainchip-Inc/akida_examples/doc/installation.rst

 Quick installation
 ------------------

-The akida, cnn2snn, quantizeml and akida_models python packages can be setup with Python's pip package manager by installing the akida-models package only:
+The akida, cnn2snn, quantizeml and akida_models Python packages can be set up with Python's pip package manager by installing the akida-models package only:

 .. code-block:: bash